Semantics is the study of the meaning of linguistic

 5. The sentence doesn't mean that the knot has one hand; it has to do with how many hands are used to do the untying.

-The meaning of a sentence is not just an unordered heap of the meanings of its words.
-If that were true, then ‘Cowboys ride horses’ and ‘Horses ride cowboys’ would mean the same thing.
-So we need to think about arrangements of meanings.
+not just an unordered heap of the meanings of its words.
+If that were true,

+understanding the concept "tradition."
 Linguists have a second way of looking at the distinction between linguistic and real-world knowledge.
-They often discuss the difference between a word's sense and its referenceA word's sense is how the word relates to other words in a language (Wittgenstein's "meaning"); it's reference is how it relates to real world concepts.
+They often discuss the difference between a word's sense and its reference.
+A word's sense is how the word relates to other words in a language (Wittgenstein's "meaning"); it's reference is how it relates to real world concepts.
 T

 The distinction between a word's sense and its reference, or between linguistic meaning and real-world concept--difficult though this distinction may be to draw in many cases--is useful in comparing semantic categories across languages.
 Languages may divide the same set of real-world concepts in very different ways.